Xunnamius/xscripts/docs/src/commands/project/renovate/variables/renovationTasks.md

 #### synchronize-interdependencies.longHelpDescription

-> `readonly` **longHelpDescription**: "This renovation will analyze dependencies in one or more package.json files (depending on --scope), select only those dependencies that match a package name in the origin repository, and update their package.json dependency ranges to match their respective package versions as they are in the monorepo.\n\nIf this repository is a polyrepo, this renovation is essentially a no-op." = `'This renovation will analyze dependencies in one or more package.json files (depending on --scope), select only those dependencies that match a package name in the origin repository, and update their package.json dependency ranges to match their respective package versions as they are in the monorepo.\n\nIf this repository is a polyrepo, this renovation is essentially a no-op.'`
+> `readonly` **longHelpDescription**: "This renovation will analyze dependencies in one or more package.json files (depending on --scope), select dependencies in those files that match a package name in this project, and update those dependencies' ranges to match their respective package versions as they are in the project.
+This is useful in monorepos with published packages that rely on other published packages in the same repo.
+This renovation ensures a package released from this project will always install the latest version of the other packages released from this project.\n\nIf this repository is a polyrepo, this renovation is essentially a no-op." = `"This renovation will analyze dependencies in one or more package.json files (depending on --scope), select dependencies in those files that match a package name in this project, and update those dependencies' ranges to match their respective package versions as they are in the project.
+This is useful in monorepos with published packages that rely on other published packages in the same repo.
+This renovation ensures a package released from this project will always install the latest version of the other packages released from this project.\n\nIf this repository is a polyrepo, this renovation is essentially a no-op."`

 #### synchronize-interdependencies.requiresForce